 In addition, to the proximity of Magic Kingdom via the monorail, staying at a monorail resort has several other benefits.

-These resorts tend to be located in the heart of the action.
-The monorail provides easy access to multiple dining locations, shopping, and other entertainment options at each resort.
+For instance, the monorail resorts are located in the heart of the action.
+Therefore, you can easily access multiple dining locations, shopping, and other entertainment options at the surrounding monorail resorts.

 You might spend a day or evening resort-hopping.
-Or you could plan dining reservations at each of the different resorts during your trip.
+Or you could plan dining reservations at each resort during your trip.

 Then, you won’t have to worry about how you’ll get to any of these resorts.
 They are all only a short monorail ride away!